 It’s not an uncommon practice for people to put down deposits during the tour.
 If you think you might really love a place, go prepared with your checkbook.
-Don’t set your expectations too high, though — the reality doesn’t live up to the listing quite often.
+But don’t set your expectations too high — quite often, the reality doesn’t live up to the listing.

 Don’t Trust the Info on Rental Websites

 As a big-city renter on a tight budget, my “needs” list wasn’t very big.
 Actually, I only had three real needs: the place had to be 500 square feet or more, have parking available and accept cats.
 But even with my filters set on Zillow, many listings didn’t specify these crucial details.
 I learned this the hard way when the tours I’d scheduled via email resulted in stressful street parking and no-pet policies.

 I decided I had to call every single apartment before I would consider touring.
 I treated it like an interview, and also made sure to verify the rent price and any other fees that may have been missing from the listing.